Optical-Theory-Group/Hypothesis-Test-Based-Particle-Detection/README.md

 **What happens:**
 - `preprocess_exp_data.py` divides large images into 80×80 pixel tiles with 0px overlap (or user-supplied values)
-- Interval 1 processes all images in datafolder.
+- Interval 1 processes all images in datafolder (i.e., no file is skipped).
 Timestamping based filter is available but unlikely of use to most users.
-- PSF sigma = 1.5 (or this estimated from Gaussian fitting if not provided)
+- PSF sigma = 1.5.
+If a predefined sigma is not provided, the script will guide you to estimate it via Gaussian fitting.
 - Configs saved to `./configs/exp_batch1/`
 - Analysis outputs to `./analyses/` with confusion matrices and performance metrics